generaxion/axio-starter/README.md

 Aucor Starter includes default Gutenberg styles on front-end and overrides them with from theme.
 This makes developing both easier and harder:

   * 👍 Makes site more future-proof as Gutenberg will have breaking changes in future where some features will not work properly without correct styles (and default styles will take care of them to some degree).
-  * 👎 You have to override some opinionated defaults.
+  * 👎 You may have to override some opinionated defaults.

 In Gutenberg editor, there are still lots of default styles so there might be a few inconsistensies between front-end and back-end.
 This will get better in future versions of Gutenberg and Aucor Starter.